strongloop-archive/strong-gateway/docs/developers-guide.md

 # Developers Guide for StrongLoop API Gateway

+> NOTE: The API Gateway has been moved to http://docs.strongloop.com/display/LGW/Developer%27s+Guide.
+Please edit that document, NOT this one!

 StrongLoop API Gateway is a LoopBack application that provides the necessary infrastructure to serve your APIs to client applications over the Internet.
 It includes the following key building blocks: